Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

 # CTDIR (Create Directory)

-CTDIR.
+**ctdir new_directory**.
 A command which simplifies the new programming directory process.

 This Command does the following:
 * Creates and Moves into a directory